-Saudi-led coalition says strikes Houthi arms site in Yemen, group says prison hit
+Saudi-led coalition says it bombed Houthi arms site in Yemen, group says prison hit

 The coalition, which has come under criticism by international rights groups for air strikes that have killed civilians, said it had taken measures to protect civilians in Dhamar and the assault complied with international law.

-Al Masirah quoted the head of the Houthis’ national committee for prisoners’ affairs, Abdul Qader al-Mortada, as saying the detention center in Dhamar housed 170 prisoners.
+Al Masirah quoted the head of the Houthis’ national committee for prisoner affairs, Abdul Qader al-Mortada, as saying the detention center in Dhamar housed 170 prisoners.

 The United Nations is trying to ease tension in Yemen to prepare for political negotiations to end the war that has killed tens of thousands and pushed the long-impoverished country to the brink of famine.